IfLostart2per5/L4/README.md

 # L4 (Low Level Lua Library)

 Welcome to the docs of L4!
-Here, we'll describe how to use this library to generate a hello world!
+Here, we'll describe how to use this library to generate a 'hello world!' program.
 First, install this with

 ```sh
 luarocks install l4